odellus/odellus.github.io/journal/2025/Aug/aug03.md

 ---
 date: "2025-08-03"
-title: "3 Aug 2025"
+title: "plan-execute"
 ---

 :::{tip} My version of plan-execute
 This comes from [plan-execute][plan-execute] tutorial on langgraph's doc site.
+I have put it in its [own repo][my-plan-execute] too
 :::

 # Imports